Methodology

 - Scores are estimates designed for consistency and user understanding, not medical advice.

-- When data is incomplete (for example, missing nutrition), the score is conservative and may rely more heavily on ingredient signals.
+- When data is incomplete (for example, AI-estimated nutrition), the score is conservative and may be less accurate.

 - Methodology evolves as new research and validation data become available.